maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program creates a pipe using pipe and stores the file descriptors in pipefd.
-If pipe succeeds, it prints "Created a pipe.
+*In this example, the program creates a pipe using `pipe` and stores the file descriptors in `pipefd`.
+If `pipe` succeeds, it prints "Created a pipe.
 Read fd: ", followed by the read file descriptor, ", Write fd: ", followed by the write file descriptor.*
-*If pipe fails, it prints "Failed to create a pipe.".*
+*If `pipe` fails, it prints "Failed to create a pipe.".*

 [Back to Summary](#summary)